danimtk/blog/_posts/2019-10-02-Optimal-Estimation-Algorithms:-Kalman-and-Particle-Filters.md

 Jerez](https://unsplash.com/@danieljerez?utm_source=medium&utm_medium=referral)
 on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)</span>

-# Optimal Estimation Algorithms: Kelman and Particle Filters
+# Optimal Estimation Algorithms: Kalman and Particle Filters

-## An introduction to the Kelman and Particle Filters and their applications in fields such as Robotics and Reinforcement Learning.
+## An introduction to the Kalman and Particle Filters and their applications in fields such as Robotics and Reinforcement Learning.

 ### Optimal Estimation Algorithms

 Optimal Estimation Algorithms plays a really important role in our everyday life.
-Today, I will introduce you to two of them (Kelman and Particle Filters) using some practical examples.
+Today, I will introduce you to two of them (Kalman and Particle Filters) using some practical examples.

 Let’s imagine we are driving in a driverless car, and we are about to go through